VisionGate is focused on lung cancer – the world’s deadliest cancer

 There is high unmet medical need for better diagnostic tests and new treatments

 The NSLT has proven the benefit of lung cancer screening with low-dose CT.
 Now, VisionGate intends to build on and improve available diagnostic tools and techniques.
-We are focused on improving the accuracy and the ease of lung cancer screening and thereby greatly expand the acceptance of screening and the rate of early detection and treatment of lung cancer and lung dysplasia.
+We are focused on improving the accuracy and the ease of lung cancer screening and thereby greatly expand the acceptance of screening and the rate of early detection and treatment of lung cancer.